jochotecoa/AutoRel/README.md

 - R language
 - DESeq2 R package

+One can access "AutoRel/scripts/autorrel/run_autorrel.R" to introduce the data and run the model.

-After running DESeq2, 4 files/variables that can be recovered from the output are needed:
+After running DESeq2, 4 files/variables that can be recovered from the DESeq2 output are needed:
 - **norm_counts**: These are the normalized counts.
   - They can be obtained with the following line:
   ```